Horace Merrill

-Horace Jefferson Merrill (November 30, 1884 – December 24, 1958) was a Canadian professional ice hockey player who the Ottawa Senators in both the National Hockey Association and National Hockey League from 1912 to 1920.
+Horace Jefferson Merrill (November 30, 1884 – December 24, 1958) was a Canadian professional ice hockey player with the Ottawa Senators in both the National Hockey Association and National Hockey League from 1912 to 1920.
 He won the Stanley Cup with Ottawa in 1920.
 He was born in Toronto, Ontario, but lived most of his life in Ottawa, Ontario.
-Merrill was also an accomplished canoeist, holding the Canadian title from 1907 until 1909 in the single canoe.
+Merrill was also an accomplished canoeist, holding the Canadian title from 1907 until 1909 in a single canoe.

 Playing career

 Born in Toronto, Ontario, Merrill moved to Ottawa, Ontario at an early age.
 By 1907, Merrill was playing senior-level hockey with the Ottawa Seconds of the Ottawa City Hockey League.
 The following year he also started playing for the Ottawa Cliffsides and was a member of their Allan Cup-winning squad in 1909.
 By 1912, he joined the Ottawa Senators of the National Hockey Association (NHA).
 He stayed with the Senators as they joined the National Hockey League in 1917, playing 9 games over 2 seasons until his retirement in 1920.